VETERANS RESTORATION QUARTERS

 Chaplains - listen to residents and offer spiritual information and prayer

-In-kind donations - see list below:
+In-kind gifts - see list below:

 Coffee & coffee supplies